-- a. transition-age youth (as defined in the Welfare and Institutions Code Section 5847(c) and in Title 9, California Code of Regulations, Section 3200.80) exiting the child welfare or juvenile justice systems, - b. an individual discharged from an institutional settings, which includes hospitals and acute psychiatric hospitals/psychiatric health facilities, skilled nursing facilities with a certified special treatment program for the mentally disordered and a mental health rehabilitation centers, - c.
-Incarcerated AND being released within one week with no residence or lack of resources/support to access housing. - d. living with relative/friend on a temporary basis, - e. living in a crisis and/or transitional housing
+- b. an individual discharged from an institutional settings, which includes hospitals and acute psychiatric hospitals/psychiatric health facilities, skilled nursing facilities with a certified special treatment program for the mentally disordered and mental health rehabilitation centers - c. incarcerated AND being released within one week with no residence or lack of resources/support to access housing - d. living with relative/friend on a temporary basis - e. living in crisis and/or transitional housing - f.
+Individuals who have been assessed and are receiving services from the county behavioral health department and who have been deemed to be at imminent risk of homelessness, as certified by the county mental health director or their designee.

 BHRS Housing & Supports Services Team will refer certified eligible applicants to Stanislaus Regional Housing Authority.
 After initial rent-up of available units, applications will be processed in the order in which they are received.
-If no units are available, eligible applicants will be placed on the waiting list and will be notified where they are up on the waitlist.
+If no units are available, eligible applicants will be placed on the waitlist and will be notified when a unit is available.
 When Housing Authority receives notice of a pending departure from an existing tenant, the property management will inform the county's Housing & Support Services Team of the available rental unit.
-Housing & Supports Services Team will confirm waitlist priority and provide the next eligible applicant with notification of the available housing unit and directions for responding, the client's individual service provider will also be notified.
+Housing & Supports Services Team will confirm waitlist priority and provide the next eligible applicant with notification of the available housing unit and directions for responding.
+The client's individual service provider will also be notified.
 The processing of credit and criminal background checks does not assure, nor does it imply, that an application will be approved.
-If the applicant declines the available unit, the Housing & Support Services team will then notify the next eligible applicant on the waiting list.
+If the applicant declines the available unit, the Housing & Support Services team will then notify the next eligible applicant on the waitlist.

-Approximately 6-8 months prior to completion of construction, Housing & Support Services Team will put together a priority list of potential tenants from their existing Transitional Housing and/or Shelter Plus Care wait list.
-Individuals who are on the list will have the option of moving into the complex or continue their same position on the wait list for future openings.
+Approximately six to eight months prior to completion of rehabilitation, the Housing & Support Services Team will put together a priority list of potential tenants from their existing Transitional Housing and/or Permanent Housing waitlist.
+Individuals who are on the list will have the option of moving into the complex or continue with their position on the waitlist for future openings.